Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 ___
 ![](/images/cmio/6.png)
 ___
 7. Now go back to your **app** target, **Signing & Capabilities**, and add the capability "App Group".
 In the new configuration area this adds, click "+" and add an app group with the identical app group name as the extension `($(TeamIdentifierPrefix)com.politepix.OffcutsCam` (but with your organization identifier instead of mine).
-Both of these targets are allowed to communicate with each other via this **App Group**, and are now able to, and we will make use of this in the following two posts.
 ___
 ![](/images/cmio/7.png)
 ___